rsta2/circle/README.md

 Overview
 --------

 Circle is a C++ bare metal programming environment for the Raspberry Pi.
-It should be useable on all existing models (tested on model A+, B and B+).
+It should be useable on all existing models (tested on model A+, B, B+ and on Raspberry Pi 2).
 It provides several ready-tested C++ classes which can be used to control different hardware features of the Raspberry Pi.
 Together with Circle there are delivered some samples which demonstrate the use of its classes.

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.